 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.

-Neufeld Institute Faculty member Tamara Strijack is the coodinator for this course.
+Neufeld Institute Faculty member Tamara Strijack is the coordinator for this course.
 She is also the director of our continuing education program and an experienced university instructor.
+For questions regarding this course, please contact the course registrar.